rigetti/pyquil/docs/source/getting_started.rst

 Notice that the ``init_register`` program applied a Quil instruction directly to a classical register.
-There are several classical commands that can be used in this fashion.
+There are several classical commands that can be used in this fashion:
-They are:

 - ``TRUE`` which sets a single classical bit to be 1
 - ``FALSE`` which sets a single classical bit to be 0